christiskatsouris/Applied-Econometrics-R/README.md

 - Another relevant research question is to find suitable mechanisms in order to account for the possible presence of endogenous sorting/oselection, ensuring this way the implementation of robust econometric methodologies and estimation results (see, [Berger, Y. and Patilea, V. (2021)](https://www.sciencedirect.com/science/article/pii/S2452306221001489) and [Horrace et al. (2016)](https://www.sciencedirect.com/science/article/pii/S0304407615001748)).

+- Lastly, an implementation of a job-search-mathing approach that accommodates such employment trajectories, especially from the viewpoint of cluster membership modeling, would be an additional aspect worth investigating further but it would require both a more complex econometric identification and estimation strategy as well as further information from a suitable dataset.

+> According to [Carneiroa et al. (2022)](https://www.sciencedirect.com/science/article/pii/S0304407621002839), the main idea in these models is that a worker’s future earnings and employment prospects will depend on his/her personal characteristics that are transferable across jobs, the job-match specific component of the current job, the job-to-job transitions over the life cycle, and the unemployment shocks.
+In this framework wage persistence plays an important role in the sense that an individual’s job search aspirations are largely determined by the job-specific component of the current job, which depends on previous wage offers, with job changes induced by offers of higher wages.

 ## References

 - Abbott, A., & Hrycak, A. (1990).
 Measuring resemblance in sequence data: An optimal matching analysis of musicians' careers.
 American Journal of Sociology, 96(1), 144-185.
 - Aisenbrey, S., & Fasang, A. (2017).
 The interplay of work and family trajectories over the life course: Germany and the United States in comparison.
 American Journal of Sociology, 122(5), 1448-1484.
 - Berger, Y. G., & Patilea, V. (2021).
 A semi-parametric empirical likelihood approach for conditional estimating equations under endogenous selection.
 Econometrics and Statistics.
 - Bester, C. A., Conley, T. G., & Hansen, C. B. (2011).
 Inference with dependent data using cluster covariance estimators.
 Journal of Econometrics, 165(2), 137-151.
+- Carneiro, A., Portugal, P., Raposo, P., & Rodrigues, P. M. (2022).
+The persistence of wages.
+Journal of Econometrics.
 - Frech, A., & Damaske, S. (2019).
 Men’s income trajectories and physical and mental health at midlife.
 American Journal of Sociology, 124(5), 1372-1412.
 - Gabadinho, A., Ritschard, G., Mueller, N. S., & Studer, M. (2011).
 Analyzing and visualizing state sequences in R with TraMineR.
 Journal of Statistical Software, 40(4), 1-37.
 - Gibbons, R. D., & Hedeker, D. (2000).
 Applications of mixed-effects models in biostatistics.
 Sankhyā: The Indian Journal of Statistics, Series B, 70-103.